tvjsx/trading-vue-js/docs/api/SCRIPTS.md

 ## Samplers & Symbols

 A simple OHLCV sampler is created every time you use a TS or function with a custom timeframe.
-For eaxmple:
+For example:

 ```js
 close12H // Creates one 'close' sampler